KaramMawas/Traffic_Sign_Recognition/README.md

 # Traffic_Sign_Recognition
 A multi-class classification, Yolo algorithm

-Thanks for the German Traffic Sign Recognition Benchmark for providing the data.
+Thanks to the German Traffic Sign Recognition Benchmark for providing the data.

     @inproceedings{Stallkamp-IJCNN-2011,